JulianMella/PyTensor/README.md

 ---
 ###### note on git usage style
-I am implementing things on an iterative way with hunks, so only main branch exists, but things are atomically pushed, so it should be fine :D
+I am implementing things on an iterative way with git hunks, so only main branch exists, but features, fixes and such are atomically pushed, so it should be fine :D